 1.6 Reports of Unethical Conduct.

 Marriage and family therapists comply with applicable laws regarding the reporting of alleged unethical conduct.

+1.7 Abuse of the Therapeutic Relationship.

-1.7 No Furthering of Own Interests.
-Marriage and family therapists do not use their professional relationships with clients to further their own interests.
+Marriage and family therapists do not abuse their power in therapeutic relationships.

 1.8 Client Autonomy in Decision Making.

 Marriage and family therapists respect the rights of clients to make decisions and help them to understand the consequences of these decisions.
 Therapists clearly advise clients that clients have the responsibility to make decisions regarding relationships such as cohabitation, marriage, divorce, separation, reconciliation, custody, and visitation.

 1.9 Relationship Beneficial to Client.

 Marriage and family therapists continue therapeutic relationships only so long as it is reasonably clear that clients are benefiting from the relationship.

 1.10 Referrals.

-Marriage and family therapists assist persons in obtaining other therapeutic services if the therapist is unable or unwilling, for appropriate reasons, to provide professional help.
+Marriage and family therapists respectfully assist persons in obtaining appropriate therapeutic services if the therapist is unable or unwilling to provide professional help.

 1.11 Non-Abandonment.

 Marriage and family therapists do not abandon or neglect clients in treatment without making reasonable arrangements for the continuation of treatment.

 1.12 Written Consent to Record.

-Marriage and family therapists obtain written informed consent from clients before videotaping, audio recording, or permitting third-party observation.
+Marriage and family therapists obtain written informed consent from clients before recording any images or audio or permitting third-party observation.

 1.13 Relationships with Third Parties.

 Marriage and family therapists, upon agreeing to provide services to a person or entity at the request of a third party, clarify, to the extent feasible and at the outset of the service, the nature of the relationship with each party and the limits of confidentiality.